damsaddam/Responsive-Navbar/README.md

 # A Responsive Navbar

-If you need a responsive navbar for your application, maybe this responsive navbar is a solution for you.
+If you need a responsive navbar for your application, maybe these responsive navbar are a solution for you.
 Just try this, and change according to your needs.
 My pleasure to help you all.
-This navbar was made using:
+These navbar was made using:
 - HTML
 - CSS Flexbox
 - JavaScript